SaguadoDev/portfolio-astro/README.md

 ## 🤝 Contributions

 Thank you for exploring my website!
 If you find the structure or features useful, feel free to use the template for your project.
-Contributions are welcome! if you have ideas, corrections, or improvements, open an issue or send a pull request.
-Your collaboration is valued and appreciated!